 - Distinctive Ring

 Some additional costs you'll also have to consider when looking at Rogers Home Phone are the installation fees.
-If they have to send a Technician these are a one time fee of $49.99, and if you need additional phone jacks in your home, each will be an additional $20.
+If Rogers determines there is a need to send a Technician to your home, then you'll be greeted by a 'onetime fee' of $49.99...
+Oh, and if you need additional phone jacks in your home, each is an additional fee of $20.

-With this, we conclude our Rogers Home Phone review.
+With this, we conclude Gonevoip's Rogers Home Phone review.
 It is no wonder why people are choosing other providers.
-It is hard to imagine why anyone would pay more for inferior features, over schemed pricing and add insult to injury a well known poor customer service record!
+It is hard to imagine why anyone would search for Rogers Home Phone deals.
+In the end, concluding Rogers Home Phone is more expensive with inferior features, has an over schemed pricing model and, add insult to injury, a well known poor Rogers Home Phone technical support service record!